jerry73204/typ-book/src/chapter_1.md

 }
 ```

-TYP is in fact a transcompiler.
-It translates the code into an actual a trait and a series of impl blocks.
+the `typ!` macro is a transcompiler that translates the code into an actual a trait and a series of impl blocks.
-You can _call_ the operator by the trait `Next` or an alias `NextOp`.
+The the same thing we've done earlier.
+Similarly, we _call_ the operator by the trait `Next` or an alias `NextOp`.

 ```rust
 type Outcome1 = <Green as Next>::Output; // Outcome == Yellow